stevenya97/remove-ai-google-results/README.md

 # Remove AI Results from Google Search
-Removes 'AI' Gemini genreated content from the top of Google search results on Firefox as of May 22,2024.
+Removes 'AI' Gemini generated content from the top of Google search results on Firefox as of May 22,2024.
 (Tested on desktop Firefox for Windows/macOS)
 Instead now defaults searches to 'Web', which is what Google now names its traditional SEO search results links.

 ### Steps